nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

   * 3a1.
 TutorConnect shows an error message.

     Use case resumes at step 2.

 * 3b.
 The schedule information parameters is invalid.

   * 3b1.
 TutorConnect shows an error message.

     Use case resumes at step 2.

+#### **Use case: List schedules**
+{:.no_toc}

+**MSS**

+1. User requests to list schedules by tutor and/or schedule status
+2. TutorConnect shows a list of schedules

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 2b.
+The given index is invalid.

+  * 2b1.
+TutorConnect shows an error message.

+    Use case resumes at step 1.

+* 2c.
+The schedule status parameters is invalid.

+  * 2c1.
+TutorConnect shows an error message.

+    Use case resumes at step 1.

+#### **Use case: Find schedules**
+{:.no_toc}

+**MSS**

+1. User requests to find schedules by typing in keywords
+2. TutorConnect shows a list of schedules filtered by keyword entered

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

 #### **Use case: Delete a schedule**